-The drivers drop root privileges long before the serial port is opened.
+The drivers drop root privileges long before the serial or USB port is opened.
 You'll need to change the permissions on that port so that their new user id can access it.
-Normally this is "nobody", but it may be changed at compile-time by using configure --with-user.
+Normally this is nobody, but it may be changed at compile-time by using configure -with-user or in the ups.conf file for driver settings with user=....